ebdundar/rl-continuous-control/Report.md

  - LR_ACTOR = 1e-4         # learning rate of the actor
  - LR_CRITIC = 1e-3        # learning rate of the critic
  - WEIGHT_DECAY = 1e-6     # L2 weight decay
- - SIGMA_DECAY = 0.9       # Decay for noise
+ - SIGMA_DECAY = 0.95      # Decay for noise
- - SIGMA_MIN = 0.001       # Min sigma value of noise
+ - SIGMA_MIN = 0.005       # Min sigma value of noise

-Our agent is capable of solving the task after the episode **495**.
+Our agent is capable of solving the task after the episode **140**.
 The result of the DDPG algorithm is the following:
-  >
+  > Episode 100	Average Score: 20.13
+    Episode 140	Average Score: 30.03Environment is solved.

 The average score value is calculated by averaging scores of averga20 agents in the last 100 episodes.
 ![Rewards](rewards.png)

 ### Conclusion